Exploring St. Valentine’s Remains in Madrid’s Modernized Church

 The Church

-I decided to take a peek at what I always called the Wi-Fi church.
-I have walked passed this place hundreds of times and what always stood out to me was the amount of high tech gadgets inside this 18th century church.
-St. Anton’s becomes very popular on January 17th, it’s patron’s day, when people are invited to take their pets to be blessed.
-It is also a known place for the poor and homeless to receive donations and have access to television and the internet.
+I visited what I refer to as the Wi-Fi church.
+I’ve walked by this 18th-century church many times, and what catches my eye is the many high-tech gadgets inside.
+St. Anton’s is especially popular on January 17th, its patron day, when people bring their pets to be blessed.
+It is also a place where the poor and homeless can receive donations and access to TV and the internet.

 The Relics